 (b) Every political committee shall file quarterly reports of campaign contributions, expenditures, and independent expenditures.
 The reports shall cover the period January 1 through March 31, April 1 through June 30, July 1 through September 30, and October 1 through December 31 of each year.
 A political committee shall file quarterly reports no later than the 15th day of the month following each period.
 Reports of contributions and expenditures must be filed to cover the prescribed time periods even though no contributions or expenditures may have been received or made during the period.
-The Board shall assess a civil penalty not to exceed $5,000 for failure to file a report required by this subsection.
-The fine, however, shall not exceed $1,000 for a first violation if the committee files less than 10 days after the deadline.
-There shall be no fine if the report is mailed and postmarked at least 72 hours prior to the filing deadline.
-When considering the amount of the fine to be imposed, the Board shall consider whether the violation was committed inadvertently, negligently, knowingly, or intentionally and any past violations of this Section.
+A report is considered timely filed if it is received by the Board no later than 11:59 p.m. on the deadline or postmarked no later than 3 days prior to the deadline.

 (c) A political committee shall file a report of any contribution of $1,000 or more electronically with the Board within 5 business days after receipt of the contribution, except that the report shall be filed within 2 business days after receipt if (i) the contribution is received 30 or fewer days before the date of an election and (ii) the political committee supports or opposes a candidate or public question on the ballot at that election or makes expenditures in excess of $500 on behalf of or in opposition to a candidate, candidates, a public question, or public questions on the ballot at that election.